jni/git-tutorial/3-github.md

 - If someone *does* look at your code and finds it useful, chances are that you will have gained a new collaborator, not a competitor.
 - It is just good scientific practice!
+- See my blog post [Why scientists should code in the open](https://ilovesymposia.com/2015/12/26/why-scientists-should-code-in-the-open/) and Jake Vanderplas's presentation [In defense of extreme openness](https://speakerdeck.com/jakevdp/in-defense-of-extreme-openness).